telerik/xaml-docs/controls/radcardview/features/controlpanel.md

 The feature is useful in case you want to include custom settings panel and implement the corresponding actions.

-To use the control panel, use the __ControlPanelItems__ property of RadCardView.
+To enable the control panel, use the __ControlPanelItems__ property of RadCardView.
 This allows you to define __CardViewControlPanelItem__ elements, which are proxies that holds information about the corresponding visual element that will be created.

 The following example is an extended version of the sample from the [Getting Started]({%slug radcardview-getting-started%}) article.